Edward-jiang495/flip_module1/README.md

 [1 points] Modify or create class methods that will allow other classes to access the image names and the images by sending in a string or integer parameter ( i.e., the input to the method is the name of the image in the dictionary).
 Also add a method that returns the total number of images in the model.
 You should have something like the following for public methods.
 (Edward finishes, pending testing)

-Make all classes adapt to use the dictionary not array (2pts) Update the ViewController to use the new ImageModel class (if needed).
+[2 points] Make all classes adapt to use the dictionary not array Update the ViewController to use the new ImageModel class (if needed).

 Update the TableViewController to use the new model (if needed).